 5. Feed Quail Game Feed

 Quail are a wild game bird so they need a lot more protein than chickens do to be healthy.
 Although you can feed quail a non-medicated chicken feed temporarily, they really should be fed a higher protein meal.
-Check out our feed page for the recommended feed.
+This is my preferred game feed for turkeys, quail, peacocks, and guinea fowl.
+I order it on Amazon.

 Quail won’t overeat.
 That means that even if extra food is available, they will only eat and drink what they need.
 This makes it easy to gauge if you are feeding them too much or too little food.